oracle/pgql-lang/pages/pgql-1.3-spec.md

 Details of the different clauses of a query can be found in the following sections:

- - [Common Path Expressions](#common-path-expressions) allow for specifying complex reachability queries.
+ - The [path pattern macros](#path-pattern-macros) allow for specifying complex reachability queries.
  - The [SELECT](#select) clause specifies what should be returned.
  - The [FROM](#from) clause specifies the name of the input graph.
  - The [MATCH](#match) clause specifies the graph pattern that is to be matched.